oscaribv/pyaneti/README.md

 * Correct treatment of short and long cadence data ([Kipping, 2010](http://mnras.oxfordjournals.org/content/408/3/1758)).
 * Single joint RV + transit fitting.

+## Learn how to install and use pyaneti [here](https://github.com/oscaribv/pyaneti/wiki/Start-to-use-pyaneti-now!)

-# Check pyaneti wiki to learn how to use it
+### Check pyaneti wiki to learn how to use it:

-__Learn ...__
-* the basics of pyaneti here [here](https://github.com/oscaribv/pyaneti/wiki/Start-to-use-pyaneti-now!)
-* how to run pyaneti in parallel [here](https://github.com/oscaribv/pyaneti/wiki/Parallel-run)
+* How to run pyaneti in parallel [here](https://github.com/oscaribv/pyaneti/wiki/Parallel-run)
-* how to tit a single RV signal with 51 Peg b [here](https://github.com/oscaribv/pyaneti/wiki/RV-fit-for-a-single-planet)
+* How to fit a single RV signal with 51 Peg b [here](https://github.com/oscaribv/pyaneti/wiki/RV-fit-for-a-single-planet)

 ## Citing